 8. Bilateral or Syndicated

-A bilateral loan is most common in simpler, more basic transactions.
-Generally a loan will only be syndicated if the lenders are corporate or investment banks and the amount lent is very significant.
+A bilateral loan is more common in simpler, basic transactions.
+Generally, a loan will only be syndicated if the lenders are corporate or investment banks and the amount that is to be lent is very significant.

 When entering into a loan agreement, you need to consider the terms of the contract carefully.
 The key terms to look out for include:

 - default interest;

 - bilateral or syndicated.

 If you have any questions about drafting or entering into a loan agreement, contact LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.